Govind-Patwal/Govind-Patwal/README.md

 - Role: Sole author
 - Language & Tools: Python, citipy, Weather Map API, gmaps API

+## RELEVANT WORK EXPERIENCE
+### Data Science Co-op, RTS Automation
+- Performing descriptive and predictive analysis to optimize processes

+### Python Consultant (Freelance), 34 Interactive
+- Consulting on ETL projects involving Python and Pandas

+## RELEVANT EDUCATION
+### Certificate in Data Analytics and Visualization, Grade: A+, University of Toronto
+- Intensive program focused on gaining technical programming skills in Excel, VBA, Python, R, JavaScript, SQL Databases, Tableau, Machine Learning, and Deep Learning
+- Completed 19 Solo projects and 1 group project

+### Python 3 Programming Specialization by University of Michigan on Coursera
+- Topics covered: variables, conditionals, loops, functions, list comprehensions, lambda expressions, class inheritance
+- Capstone Project: Optical character recognition (OCR) and object detection in images

+### Bachelor of Computer Applications, Indira Gandhi National Open University, New Delhi
+- Technical degree focused on preparing students for a career in the field of computer applications and software development
+- Some subjects covered: Foundation course in Mathematics for Computing, Differential and Integral Calculus, Algebra, Analytical Geometry, DBMS, TCP/IP programming, Visual Basic, Data Structure through ‘C’ Programming and Data Structure, Intro to C++, C++ and Object Oriented Programming, Introduction to Internet Programming (JAVA, ACTIVEX)

-## Certificates
+## OTHER CERTIFICATES
+- Python, kaggle
+- Pandas, kaggle
-- Data Science with R | Simplilearn
+- Business Analytics with Excel, Simplilearn
-- Data Analytics with Excel | Simplilearn
+- Data Science with R, Simplilearn
-- Markeing Analytics and Customer Valuation | Indian Institute of Management
+- Marketing Analytics and Customer Evaluation, Indian Institute of Management - Kashipur
+- Statistics Foundations: 1,2, and 3, Lynda.com
+- PMP (Jan 2013-Jan 2016)

+## LIFE-SAVING TRAININGS
-- Standard First Aid, CPR and AED | Canadian Red Cross
+- Standard First Aid & CPR/AED Level C, Canadian Red Cross
-- Fire Warden Training | LRI
+- Fire Warden Training, LRI

-- PMP (Jan 2013 - Jan 2016) | PMI
+## HOBBIES AND INTERESTS
+- Running: I have been participating in running competitions since Grade 11.
+Over time, I received coaching tips from Sandra Inoa (coach of Khalid Khannouchi, former WR holder for the Marathon) and finished 7 Half Marathons, with a personal best of 1:50:48.
+Have also coached 5 colleagues to finish a 5k run.
+- Adventure Activities: Have done tandem paragliding, Scuba diving, Bungee jumping and Hiking.
+Plan to get a solo Paraglider licence.
+- Volunteering: Volunteered to be on the First-Aid, and the Fire Warden Teams.I later accepted the position of the Fire-warden team lead.
+Responsibilities as a lead included ensuring adequate manpower, signing team members for training, creating fire-exit-plans, explaining procedures to be followed during a fire, and procuring and distributing Fire Warden kits.

-## Contact Me
+## CONTACT ME
 I'm always excited to solve new challanges!
 - Email: getintouchwithgovind@gmail.com
 - LinkedIn: https://www.linkedin.com/in/govindpatwal
 - Portfolio: https://govind-patwal.github.io

-## Fun Facts about me
-- I have finished 7 Half Marathons, with a PB of 1:50:48
-- I have done Bunge Jumping from a height of 83 mts
-- Plan to get certified in Paragliding

-## The Career Path
-I am currently seeking a Python Developer or Data Analyst position in the Sales or Project Management Industry.